himanshi510/AP-Tut-2/Readme.md

-AP Tutorial 2: Class, object, constructor, access modifiers, encapsulation
+Advanced Programming [AP] Tutorial 2: Class, object, constructor, access modifiers, encapsulation

 Object: instance of class that may contain attributes and methods